-Over 30 immense portraits of the Golden Age adorn part of the Hermitage Amsterdam Museum.
+Over 30 immense portraits of the 17th century adorn part of the Hermitage Amsterdam Museum.
 If you’re interested in getting to know the Dutch way, come and see where Abraham gets his mustard from!
 (Dutch expression, Weten waar Abraham de mosterd haalt, means to be informed and up-to-date).

 The words ‘mighty’, ‘monumental’, and ‘massive’ don’t do justice to the magnificent 17th century group portraits of civic guards, regents, and merchants of all ranks, social classes and religions standing and working together as brothers of the Night Watch.